 When engaging with your leads, pay attention to the red flags such as a lack of pain points, authority, and enthusiasm.
 If you catch them on time and disqualify your leads, you’ll save time.

 👉 If your product doesn’t solve any problem your lead has, then it’s best to step down.
-Your time would be much better spent talking to someone whose need your product or service actually addresses.
+Your time would be much better spent talking to someone whose need your product actually addresses.

 👉 If your lead doesn’t have the power to make the purchasing decision, deprioritize them.
 If they can get you in touch with the decision-maker, they’re still a valuable asset.